 3. Advertising Cookies: We may use these cookies to deliver targeted ads based on your interests.

 Our Service is not intended for children under the age of 16, and we do not knowingly collect personal information from children.
-If we become aware that we have collected personal data from a child under 16, we will take steps to delete that information as soon as possible.
+If we become aware that we have collected personal data from a child under 16, we will take steps to delete that information as a matter of priority.

 1. Our Platform may contain links to websites operated by third parties ("Linked Websites").
 Those links are provided for convenience and may not be current.
 We do not endorse and are not responsible for the content on those Linked Websites.